bplemons/portfolio/README.md

 ## realtor.py
 - realtor.com web scraper
 - search for houses for sale in Yukon OK
-- scrape each page in paginated results
-- save results to a csv file
+- scrape each page in paginated results and save to a csv file